Isaac Hopper: Life and career

 Hopper was born into a Quaker family in Deptford Township, New Jersey in 1771.
 He married Sarah Tatum Hopper in 1795 and together they had ten children, including notable abolitionist Abigail Hopper Gibbons, and a notable grandson DeWolf Hopper.

 He became a Hicksite Quaker and a follower of Elias Hicks.
-On June 26 1827, he and his family transferred their membership to the Darby Friends Meeting.
+On June 26, 1827, he and his family transferred their membership to the Darby Friends Meeting.

-Following the American Revolutionary War, Pennsylvania had abolished slavery before the end of the 18th century.
+Following the American Revolutionary War, Pennsylvania abolished slavery before the end of the 18th century.
 The state, and especially the major port city of Philadelphia, became a destination and byway for fugitive slaves escaping the South.
 In the years before the American Civil War, Philadelphia was frequented by slave kidnappers, who often would capture free black children to sell into slavery, as well as hunt fugitive slaves to return to their owners for reward.
+In the end, Hopper saved around 3,300 slaves.

 Hopper became an active and leading member of the Pennsylvania Abolition Society, whose members frequently worked to protect the rights of African Americans, as well as to seek the end of slavery in the United States.
 In time, Hopper became known in Philadelphia as a friend and adviser to blacks in all emergencies.

-Hopper was an overseer of the Negro School for Children in Philadelphia, which was founded by the early abolitionist Anthony Benezet before the Revolutionary War, and operated through the nineteenth century.
+Hopper was an overseer of the Negro School for Children in Philadelphia, which was founded by the early abolitionist Anthony Benezet before the Revolutionary War and operated through the nineteenth century.
 Hopper also served as a volunteer teacher in a free school for African-American adults.

-He was one of the founders and the secretary of a society for the employment of the poor; a volunteer prison inspector; member of a fire company, and guardian of abused apprentices.
+He was one of the founders and the secretary of a society for the employment of the poor; a volunteer prison inspector; a member of a fire company, and a guardian of abused apprentices.
 Married and with a large family, he and his wife often extended their limited resources to take in more impoverished Quakers.
 Their children learned early to care for others.
 He also transacted much business for the Society of Friends.

-In 1829, Hopper moved his family to New York in order to run a bookstore established by the Hicksite Quakers.
+In 1829, Hopper moved his family to New York to run a bookstore established by the Hicksite Quakers.
 In the autumn of 1830, being called to Ireland on business connected with his wife's estate, he visited England.
-In both countries he was at first treated somewhat cavalierly by the orthodox Quakers, and was pointed out as the one "who has given Friends so much trouble in America."
+In both countries, he was at first treated somewhat cavalierly by the orthodox Quakers, and was pointed out as the one "who has given Friends so much trouble in America."
 His amiable personality changed their unfavorable impressions.

 By the spring of 1841, the demand for Hicksite books had greatly diminished.
 Hopper became the treasurer and book agent for the American Anti-Slavery Society in New York.